 Many people seem to get hung up on the DPI (dots per inch) or PPI (pixels per inch) setting within a digital photo as a measure of the quality of those photos.
 To set the record straight, the DPI/PPI setting within a digital photo has NOTHING to do with digital image quality!
 The resolution of a digital image is its pixels (usually expressed as megapixels).

 The PPI of a paper print IS a measure of quality (of the paper print, not of the digital photo) - but it has nothing (in real world terms) to do with the DPI/PPI setting within the photo.
 Confused?
 Read on.

 |Note, this page is mostly about the DPI/PPI setting within a digital photo (the setting that can be changed by photo software).
 For an explanation of what DPI and PPI actually are it is best to read the What is DPI page first

 ||Photo set to 10 dpi

-If you've read the section titled "What is a Digital Photo" you'll know that there are four main factors that determine image quality:
+If you've read the sections titled "What is a Digital Photo" and "What is a High Resolution Photo" you'll know that there are four main factors that determine image quality: